TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Visit Barwon Heads and the Bellarine

-There’s a reason why Cadel chose Barwon Heads as his Australian home base – the relaxed, slower pace of the town at the mouth of Barwon River is a sanctuary for locals and visitors alike.
+There’s a reason why Cadel chose Barwon Heads as his Australian home base – this relaxed and pretty coastal village is a sanctuary for locals and visitors.

 The town famously painted itself yellow when Cadel was riding – and winning – the 2011 Tour de France!